wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Meanwhile, the state of the directory entry transits to the transient `_D` version to indicate that an outstanding fetch is being performed, and the fetch response has not been received.

-The overall structure of `handleGetS()` is similar to the one in inclusive caches, but there are
+The overall structure of `handleGetS()` is similar to the one in inclusive caches, but details are different.
+The method first performs a lookup on both the directory and the data array, and stores the results of the lookups in local varibales `tag` and `data`, respectively.
+If the block does not exist in the directory array (the `I` state case), the controller first allocates a directory entry by calling `processDirectoryMiss()` (which, if not already, also inserts the access into the MSHR).
+If allocation is successful, then the `GETS` request is forwarded to the lower level by calling `forwardMessage()`, and the state transits to `IS`.
+Note that we ignore the `IA` case, which, as we have discussed above, is only used for reserving a data array entry during prefetching.